 TikTok growth plan

-In early 2018 TikTok has gathered over five hundred million users, its growth has been so fast that Facebook has taken notice.
+Its growth has been so fast that Facebook has taken notice.

 As Facebook is also investing in its own creative social media app, it makes sense that TikTok is pushing so much on growth.